 For all sponsored programs, Principal Investigators must notify the Office of Sponsored Programs when a technical/programmatic report is sent to the sponsor.
 This may be accomplished by sending the Office of Sponsored Programs a copy of the report sent to the sponsor and/or a copy of the cover letter addressed to the sponsor representative.
-In addition, for all other reports required by the sponsor(except for fiscal/financial reports), Principal Investigators should send the Office of Sponsored Programs a copy of the report for the Official University files to document report submission.
+In addition, for all other reports required by the sponsor(except for fiscal/financial reports), Principal Investigators should send the Office of Sponsored Programs a copy of the reports reports for the Office of Sponsored Programs a copy of the reports), Principal Investigators should send the Office of Sponsored Programs a copy of the report for the Official University files to document report submission.